rust-embedded/blog/content/2018-11-14-this-year-in-embedded-rust.md

 ## Resources for everyone

-The embedded Rust book is aimed at people that have some experience with embedded development, but we recognize that Rust has great potential for becoming people's first choice for getting their feet wet with embedded development so we have updated and will continue to work on resources, like [the
+The Embedded Rust Book is aimed at people that have some experience with embedded development, but we recognize that Rust has great potential for becoming people's first choice for getting their feet wet with embedded development so we have updated and will continue to work on resources, like [the